None of the above: Norway

+Peru

+In Peru, the ballot is declared null and void if two-thirds of the voters vote blank.

+Philippines

+In the Bangsamoro autonomous region, the Bangsamoro Electoral Code mandates a "none of the above" option in ballots and is set to be first implemented in the upcoming Bangsamoro Parliament election.
+It is not considered as a candidate.

+However it is unclear what would happen if NOTA option "win" an election.
+There was a proposal to remove the option altogether since if NOTA option "win" could leave a position vacant.

 Soviet Union

-In the 1990 elections that led to the dissolution of the Soviet Union, the Soviet version of "none of above" led to new elections with new candidates in 200 races of the 1,500-seat Congress of People's Deputies.
+In the 1990 elections that led to the dissolution of the Soviet Union, the Soviet version of "none of above" (cross out voting) led to new elections with new candidates in 200 races of the 1,500-seat Congress of People's Deputies.
 More than 100 incumbents representing the Communist Party of the Soviet Union were defeated in the run-off, leading Boris Yeltsin to later say the "none of the above" option "helped convince the people they had real power even in a rigged election, and [it] played a role in building true democracy."